Marc-Berg/node-red-contrib-iobroker/README.md

-markdown# Node-RED Nodes for ioBroker Integration
+# Node-RED Nodes for ioBroker Integration

 This repository provides custom Node-RED nodes for seamless integration with ioBroker via WebSocket communication.